jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/1_theory/8_hist_histtype/task.md

 2. Improve visual clarity by adjusting the `histtype` parameter in the `hist` function.
 3. Add axis labels, legend and a title to the plot.

-By default, `histtype` is set to `'bar'`, which fills the bars with color.
-However, we can change it to `'step'`, which draws a line connecting the tops of the bars while leaving the area unfilled.
+By default, `histtype` is set to `bar`, which fills the bars with color.
+However, we can change it to `step`, which draws a line connecting the tops of the bars while leaving the area unfilled.
 This creates a cleaner and more visually appealing distribution.